 - 4 Midwest

 From the Hollywood walk of Fame to Beverly Hills and amazing hikes and eateries, there are so many things to do in LA.
-We stayed in an Airbnb in LO Feliz and spent 2 days exploring LAs westside and doing all the touristy things.
+We stayed in an Airbnb in LO Feliz during our Los Angeles itinerary for 4 days and did all the tourist and iconic LA things.

 For years, Hollywood has been the iconic spot tourist visits thanks to its unique landmarks and attractions, such as the Grove Farmers Market, Universal Studios, Berverly Hills, Paramount Pictures and Hollywood Walk of Fame.

 If you like to hike spend the day hiking one of three Hollywood Sign hikes– Mt Hollywood Trail, the Brush Canyon Trail, and the Cahuenga Peak Trail.
 But if time doesn’t permit you can view the sign from the Griffth Observatory!